vincehass/TradeBot-Transformers/README.md

-# Trading on Energy market with a convex optimization problem
+# Trading on Energy market with a convex optimization problem.

 We construct a TradeBot algorithm for sequential prediction based on Transformers and RNN Model, the main objectif of the model is to optimize portfolio allocation given uncertainity in the energy market.